jesslourenco/ESEP-data-processing-and-storage/README.md

 # GatorDB: An In-Memory Database With Transaction Support
 # About
+Transactions are an important part of relational databases.
+They allow “all or nothing” database updates to prevent dirty writes.

+In this project, we learn about transactions by implementing an in-memory database.
+The assignment is for the Enterprise Software Engineering Practices class at the University of Florida.

 ## Functionality
 - `begin_transaction()`: Starts a new transaction.
 Note that only a single transaction may exist at a time.
 - `put(key, value)`: Adds or updates an entry.
 It must be done within a transaction.